 31.3.1.6.3.1 Nodal Procurement of Imbalance Reserves Awards

-The CAISO optimizes procurement of Imbalance Reserves Awards such that, in the event modeled uncertainty arises fully for either the upward or downward directions, the Energy that would be dispatched from resource capacity corresponding to the Imbalance Reserves Awards, as adjusted by the applicable Deployment Factor, would not result in flows exceeding Transmission Constraints and scheduling limits, including EDAM Transfer limits, on transmission facilities identified in the Business Practice Manual.
+The CAISO optimizes procurement of Imbalance Reserves Awards such that, in the event modeled uncertainty arises fully for either the upward or downward directions, the Energy that would be dispatched from resource capacity corresponding to the Imbalance Reserves Awards, as adjusted by the applicable Deployment Factor, would not result in flows exceeding Transmission Constraints and scheduling limits, including EDAM Transfer limits, on transmission facilities identified through a methodology established in the Business Practice Manual.
+The methodologies the CAISO uses to establish the Deployment Factor and identify the transmission facilities seek to meet a risk/cost trade-off that balances the: (a) operational benefit of clearing reliably deliverable Imbalance Reserves; and (b) economic implications from imposing deliverability requirements on Imbalance Reserves procurement.
+In making this trade-off, the methodologies consider factors such as the anticipated or observed impact of the Deployment Factor or identified transmission facilities on the: (1) deliverability of Energy procured from awarded Imbalance Reserves; (2) Marginal Cost of Congestion for Energy; (3) Locational IRU Prices and Locational IRD Prices; (4) performance of the IFM optimization, including solution time and solution quality; (5) need to manually intervene in RUC or engage in other out-of-market action; and (6) effect of other factors whose magnitude of impact on the basic trade-off is unforeseen on the effective date of this 31.3.1.6.3.1.

 * * * * *